shivanikashyap1032/Restaurant/README.md

 Add notes about how to use the system.

-* process of run the project on your system
+* process of run the project on your system are as follow :
+To run an existing project with Tomcat server in Eclipse, follow these steps:

-Make sure that you have Apache Tomcat Server installed and configured in Eclipse as mentioned in the down below.
+1)Make sure that you have Apache Tomcat Server installed and configured in Eclipse as mentioned in the previous answer.

-Open Eclipse and switch to the Java EE perspective.
+2)Open Eclipse and switch to the Java EE perspective.
 You can do this by clicking on "Window" -> "Perspective" -> "Open Perspective" -> "Java EE".

-In the "Project Explorer" view, locate the project you want to run.
+3)In the "Project Explorer" view, locate the project you want to run.

-Right-click on the project and select "Properties" from the context menu.
+4)Right-click on the project and select "Properties" from the context menu.

-In the "Properties" window, select "Project Facets" from the left-hand menu.
+5)In the "Properties" window, select "Project Facets" from the left-hand menu.

-In the "Project Facets" view, make sure that "Dynamic Web Module" is checked.
+6)In the "Project Facets" view, make sure that "Dynamic Web Module" is checked.
 If it is not checked, check it and click "Apply" and then "OK".

-Right-click on the project again and select "Run As" -> "Run on Server" from the context menu.
+7)Right-click on the project again and select "Run As" -> "Run on Server" from the context menu.

-In the "Run on Server" wizard, select the server you want to run the project on (in this case, Apache Tomcat Server 9.0) and click "Next".
+8)In the "Run on Server" wizard, select the server you want to run the project on (in this case, Apache Tomcat Server 9.0) and click "Next".

-In the "Add and Remove" dialog, add the project to the list of selected projects and click "Finish".
+9)In the "Add and Remove" dialog, add the project to the list of selected projects and click "Finish".

-Eclipse will start the server and deploy the project on it.
+10)Eclipse will start the server and deploy the project on it.
 You should see the project running in your default web browser.

+That's it!
+You have successfully run an existing project with Tomcat server in Eclipse.

 * How to connect with a database in mysql workbench

-Open MySQL Workbench and click on the "Database" menu.
+1)Open MySQL Workbench and click on the "Database" menu.

-Click on "Connect to Database" to open the "Setup New Connection" dialog box.
+2)Click on "Connect to Database" to open the "Setup New Connection" dialog box.

-In the "Setup New Connection" dialog box, enter the following details:
+3)In the "Setup New Connection" dialog box, enter the following details:

-Connection Name: A descriptive name for your connection.
+.)Connection Name: A descriptive name for your connection.

-Hostname: The hostname or IP address of the MySQL server you want to connect to.
+.)Hostname: The hostname or IP address of the MySQL server you want to connect to.

-Port: The port number that MySQL is running on (usually 3306).
+.)Port: The port number that MySQL is running on (usually 3306).

-Username: Your MySQL username.
+.)Username: Your MySQL username.

-Password: Your MySQL password.
+.)Password: Your MySQL password.

-Click on the "Test Connection" button to verify that the connection details are correct.
-If the connection is successful, you will see a message indicating that the connection was successful.
+.)Click on the "Test Connection" button to verify that the connection details are correct.
+If the connection is successful, you .)will see a message indicating that the connection was successful.

-Click on the "OK" button to save the connection details and connect to the database.
+4)Click on the "OK" button to save the connection details and connect to the database.
 Once you have successfully connected to the database, you can start working with it in MySQL Workbench.
 You can create and manage databases, tables, and data, and perform various other operations on the database using the various tools and features provided by MySQL Workbench.

 ## 🚀 Deployment <a name = "deployment"></a>
 For this thing we need a 1.8 jdk install in your system.

 ## here is the step to set 1.8 jdk in your system
 To set the JDK version to 1.8 in Eclipse, follow these steps:

-Make sure that you have the JDK 1.8 installed on your system.
+1)Make sure that you have the JDK 1.8 installed on your system.
 You can download it from the official Oracle website.

-Open Eclipse and go to "Window" -> "Preferences".
+2)Open Eclipse and go to "Window" -> "Preferences".

-In the Preferences window, expand the "Java" folder and click on "Installed JREs".
+3)In the Preferences window, expand the "Java" folder and click on "Installed JREs".

-Click on the "Add" button to add a new JRE.
+4)Click on the "Add" button to add a new JRE.

-In the "Add JRE" window, select "Standard VM" and click "Next".
+5)In the "Add JRE" window, select "Standard VM" and click "Next".

-In the "JRE Definition" window, enter a name for the JRE (e.g., "JDK 1.8") and select the installation directory of the JDK 1.8.
+6)In the "JRE Definition" window, enter a name for the JRE (e.g., "JDK 1.8") and select the installation directory of the JDK 1.8.

-Click on "Finish" to add the new JRE.
+7)Click on "Finish" to add the new JRE.

-Select the newly added JRE in the "Installed JREs" window and click on the "Edit" button.
+8)Select the newly added JRE in the "Installed JREs" window and click on the "Edit" button.

-In the "Edit JRE" window, click on the "Add External JARs" button and navigate to the "lib" directory of the JDK 1.8 installation.
+9)In the "Edit JRE" window, click on the "Add External JARs" button and navigate to the "lib" directory of the JDK 1.8 installation.

-Select all the JAR files in the "lib" directory and click on "Open".
+10)Select all the JAR files in the "lib" directory and click on "Open".

-Click on "Finish" to save the changes.
+11)Click on "Finish" to save the changes.

-Click on "OK" to close the Preferences window.
+12)Click on "OK" to close the Preferences window.
 That's it!
 You have successfully set the JDK version to 1.8 in Eclipse.
 Now you can create new projects and run existing ones using JDK 1.8.